-Italians are the current World Champions as of 2006, but they are also the kings of the dive and dramatic turn, with maybe the Spaniards a not too distance second.
-However, a Brazilian, who’s logged significant time in Europe, and the is the keeper for AC Milan might just top the list.
+The Italians are the current World Champions as of 2006, but they are also the kings of the dive and dramatic performance, with maybe the Spaniards a not too distance second.
+However, a Brazilian, who’s logged significant time in Europe, and is the keeper for AC Milan might just top the list.
 A Celtic fan ran on to the pitch and into Dida’s goal area, lightly slapping him.
 Dida then gave chase after the fan but then fell down as if he’d been stabbed a few seconds later – see Dida’s dive .

 But it’s a dangerous game at times for professional footballers, not just on the pitch but from fans throwing things and running on the field, Dida was once hit by a flare in a game too.
 But the classic dive, roll and hold your face as if you’ve been shot, is part of the professional world of football, and some are better than others at the antics and theatrics.
 Here are a few.

-Best Divers & Actors
+Best Divers & Actors in World Football

-In the Tunnel
+In the Tunnel Diving

 Drogba, I think this was early on in his days in English football, now he doesn’t dive as much any more, just score goals it seems, but here does a nice acting job.